Find Affordable College Courses

 Auburn, AL

-Auburn University landed the #7 spot in the 2023 rankings for the best value forestry programs.
-Located in the small city of Auburn, Auburn is a public college with a fairly large student population.
+Auburn University did quite well in this year’s ranking of the best value schools for forestry students.
+It came in at #7 on the list.
+Located in the small city of Auburn, Auburn is a public college with a very large student population.

 Auburn undergraduate students pay an average of $31,986 in tuition and fees each year.
 On average, forestry graduates from Auburn take out $20,500 in student loans while working on their degree.